cailafinn/CO600-SeriousCyberSec/docs/planning/QuestionPlan.md

     *= A measure of how well a system resists misuse from either an insider or an outsider* *= An apple a day keeps the doctor away*
     *= A measure of how well a system stores files*

-- "Hmmm lets look at cyber security in more detail.
-The collection of what can be used to pretoect the cyber environment, organisation and user's assets?"
+- "Hmmm let's look at cyber security in more detail.
+The collection of what can be used to protect the cyber environment, organisation and user's assets?"
     *= Collection of tools, policies, security concepts, security safeguards, guidelines, risk management approaches, actions, training, best practices, assurance and technologies*
     *= Collection of connected computing devices, personnel, infrastructure, applications, services, telecommunications systems*
     *= Collection of scout badges*